asarkar/pydata/README.md

 # Python Data Structures
-Simple package containing fundamental data structures used in coding questions.
+Python Package containing simple data structures used in data structure and algorithm questions found on online platform such as LeetCode.
+This package can be used while working on such questions locally.

 Meant to be used in personal projects only, and makes absolutely no guarantees.

 [![](https://github.com/asarkar/pydata/workflows/CI/badge.svg)](https://github.com/asarkar/pydata/actions)